 - if you have a consonant and a vowel and then another final consonant attached at the end, the second consonant letter will be written at the very bottom of the block shape and will be called 받침 batchim (“supporting floor”): 부 + ㄹ = 불 (bul) or 아 + ㄴ = 안 (an);

 - if the vowel combines orientations (has both a long vertical line and a long horizontal line like ㅢ), then it will wrap around the initial character from the bottom to the right:ㅇ+ ㅢ = 의 (ui).

 Speak Korean fluently in just 10 minutes a day

-Do you want to speak Korean fluently fast?
-Get Mondly, the award-winning language learning app that will help you speak Korean with the same ease you speak your native language.
+Do you want to speak Korean fluently?
+Get Mondly, the award-winning language learning app that will help you speak Korean as if it were your first language.

-It can be really tricky to master Korean pronunciation if you don’t actively live in a Korean-speaking country.
-But with Mondly you’ll have access to a unique, fast and highly efficient learning method that allows you to learn Korean naturally with practical topics, authentic conversations and bite-sized Daily Lessons.
+It can be tricky to master Korean pronunciation if you don’t actively live in a Korean-speaking country.
+But with Mondly, you’ll have access to a unique, fast and highly efficient learning method that allows you to learn Korean naturally with practical topics, authentic conversations and bite-sized Daily Lessons.

 Start using Mondly for free on your computer or download the app and learn Korean fast anytime, anywhere.